 Resolving Your Most Difficult Family Law Conflicts

-The Illinois law firm of Butler, Giraudo & Meister, P.C, represents clients in all matters of family law.
-Contact our Peoria County family law attorneys to learn how we can help you reach a resolution to your legal matter.
+The Illinois law firm of Butler Giraudo & Meister, P.C., represents clients in all matters of family law.
+Contact our family law attorneys to learn how we can help you reach a resolution to your legal matter.
 We have handled thousands of successful cases and are committed to excellence in representing our clients.

 People who are going through a divorce often feel emotionally vulnerable as a result of having been in a bad relationship, or as a result of what they experienced in their marriage.
 A person should never make decisions about marital property division or parental responsibilities and parenting time without being fully advised and without having a full understanding of the options available.
 It is essential that the attorney and client develop a rapport and ease of communication.
 We take pride in the relationships we build with our clients and work hard to maintain them.

 In Illinois, property is divided equitably in a divorce.
 This includes all marital property, no matter how complex.
 Business interests, deferred compensation, stock options, trust assets, pensions and other complex assets need to be carefully valued and assessed.
 We take a detail-oriented approach to high-value assets in order to protect your interests now and into the future.
 It is essential for the documents and court orders which finalize your divorce to be properly drafted in order to fully protect your interests.
 We carefully craft appropriate language for you, tailored to your specific situation.

 In Illinois, a civil union is a legal relationship between two people, either of the same or opposite sex, and both at least 18 years of age.
 A civil union provides all the rights, interests, benefits and protections that the law of Illinois grants to married couples.
 Civil unions are governed by the Illinois Religious Freedom Protection and Civil Union Act, which became effective on June 1, 2011.